mfaani/mfaani/content/posts/swift/why-cant-you-loop-over-ranges-of-characters-in-swift/index.md

 let range = "z"..."à"
 ```

-To an English and Swedish user that range would make sense, while to a French engineer it wouldn't.
+To an English and Swedish user that range would make sense, while to a French user it wouldn't.
 The Swift language can't truly tell you what's next in a `for loop`.

 > Also note: if you don't have a locale set then it will just go based on the code points order.